MILLION-DOLLAR URLS: The most expensive domain names of all time

 Year sold: 2009

-Toys.com was originally sold for $1.25 million as part of a bankruptcy court proceeding.
+Toys.com was originally sold for $US1.25 million as part of a bankruptcy court proceeding.

-Then, days later, it was put up for auction again and Toys R Us ended up shelling out just over $5 million for the powerful domain name.
+Then, days later, it was put up for auction again and Toys R Us ended up shelling out just over $US5 million for the powerful domain name.

 Year sold: 2010

-As TechCrunch pointed out at the time of the sale, that is more than $1 million per character.
+As TechCrunch pointed out at the time of the sale, that is more than $US1 million per character.

 Date sold: November 2014

-The Japanese internet service provider GMO Internet bought Z.com from Nissan Motors for 800 million yen, or about $6,784,000.
+The Japanese internet service provider GMO Internet bought Z.com from Nissan Motors for 800 million yen, or about $US6,784,000.

 Z.com is one of only three single-character domain names currently existing in the .com space, GMO says.